architek/tormon/README.md

     docker-compose up -d

-If you don't want to use docker, make sure you have python3 and then:
+If you don't want to use docker, make sure you have python3 and pip installed and then:

     cd src/
     python3 -m pip install -r requirements.txt